-The minimum flow rate during backup heater/defrost operation is guaranteed in all conditions.
+To check that the minimum flow rate during backup heater/defrost operation is guaranteed in all conditions.
 See "To check the water volume and flow rate" in "5.1 Preparing water piping" [> 8].

 To perform an air purge .

 To perform a test run .

-To perform an actuator test run .
+To perform an actuator test run.

-Underfloor screed dryout function

-The underfloor screed dryout function is started (if necessary).
+To perform (start) an underfloor screed dryout (if necessary).

 To set up a bivalent heat source .